Espresso Machine Cleaning & Maintenance

 Nip this potential in the bud by using only filtered, softened water.
 It is shockingly easy to do.
 First, always test your water.
 You may believe that because you have a whole home softening system that you are in the clear.
 That is not always the case.
 Total water hardness should be between 35-85 ppm.

-We recommend a quick water backflush every day you use your machine.
+Another option to add to your daily routine is a quick water backflush.
 In our offices, we keep the single or double spouted portafilter loaded with a backflush blank at all times.
 Once we are done for the morning, a quick flush and wipe down of the dispersion screen.
 I am particularly OCD, so that also means wiping the rest of the machine as well - but not necessary.

 Full clean time.
-For this interval, you will remove the dispersion screen, and soak both that and your portafilter basket in a solution of Cafiza or Full Circle Cleaner.
+For this interval, you will remove the dispersion screen, and soak both the screen and your portafilter basket in a solution of Cafiza or Biocaf Cleaner.
 Scrub your group with a brush and do a full detergent backflush.
-Check out our blog post if you'd like in-depth instructions for backflushing and cleaning.

 Every 6 months